Rákóczi's War of Independence: Romanians and Slovaks

+Others

 Scores of Polish volunteers and mercenaries came from Poland, also many soldiers were Ukrainians and Lipka Tatars, they supported the Kurucs.
 Several times Rákóczi asked for help from Poland and endeavored to recruit more Polish soldiers.
-In the Hungarian lands the Germans Spiš Saxons and some German groups (including renegades from the Habsburg Army) joined Rákóczi's war.
+In the Hungarian lands, the Germans Spiš Saxons and some German groups (including renegades from the Habsburg Army) joined Rákóczi's war.
 They were supplemented by German mercenaries.
 The Kuruc Army also used commands and oaths in both the Slovak and German languages, since there were so many Germans and Slovaks who served in the Kuruc army.

-The Hungarian Slovenes from the counties of Murska Sobota, Lendava and Szentgotthárd joined the fight against the Habsburg soldiers, since the Styrian forces several times foraged in the Slovene villages.
+The Rusyn minority in 1703 immediately joined the uprising, but before that between 1690 and 1702 the Rusyns supported the Hungarians against the Austrian soldiers.
+The Hungarian Slovenes from the regions of Muraszombat, Lendva and Szentgotthárd joined the fight against the Habsburg soldiers, since the Styrian forces several times foraged in the Slovene villages.

 A few hundred Swedish soldiers broke away from the Battle of Poltava, Benderi and Poland in Hungary.
 In 1710 Rákóczi admitted the Swedes into the demoralized Kuruc army.
-The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány, but the last of Rákóczi's forces was crushed in the course of the Austrian counterattack.
+The Hungarian-Polish-Swedish-French army was close to victory against the Austrians in the Battle of Romhány, but the last of Rákóczi's forces was crushed in the course of the Austrian counterattack resulting a draw.

-Rákóczi's army also included Bulgarians, Lithuanians, Crimean Tatars and Ottomans.
+Rákóczi's army also included Bulgarians, Litvins, Crimean Tatars and Ottomans.